-For all other flexibility-i.e., demand flexibility and flexibility on Power-Generating Modules and energy storage devices type B with ON/OFF schedules-a baseline will have to be determined (eg. "X of Y" method).
+For all other flexibility-i.e., flexibility on Power-Generating Modules and energy storage devices type B with ON/OFF schedules-a baseline will have to be determined (eg. "X of Y" method).
 The requirements regarding baselining methodologies for baselining shall be part of the contractual and regulatory framework.